Dunluce Castle – Incredible Medieval Castle on Cliffs in County Antrim

 Bushmills Town History

-The Macnaghten family of Dundarave was responsible for the building of a market; a hotel, a courthouse, a grain store and numerous houses in 1828.
+The Macnaghten family of Dundarave was responsible for building a market, a hotel, a courthouse, a grain store, and numerous houses in 1828.
 Their estate house was built by Sir Charles Lanyon.
-It was originally called Bushmills house but was changed in 1847 to Dundarave.
+It was originally called Bushmills House but was changed in 1847 to Dundarave.

-Further additions were made to Bushmills town by the Macnaghtens, including a town square which was added to the market and a new bridge was built in 1840.
-These improvements resulted in an increase in the population and by 1891 to just over 1000 persons.
+Further additions were made to Bushmills by the Macnaghtens, including a town square that was added to the market and a new bridge that was built in 1840.
+These improvements resulted in an increase in the population, and by 1891, it was just over 1000 persons.

 Numerous mills were also built along the River Bush and the Bushmills Distillery.
 With the development of the Giant’s Causeway in the 1700s, Bushmills began welcoming more and more visitors.